U.S. flag

 Genotype-Phenotype Correlations

-Because findings along the entire phenotypic spectrum have been observed in individuals with heterozygous truncating pathogenic variants or heterozygous missense pathogenic variants, within or outside the conserved SET domain (see Molecular Genetics, Normal gene product), no genotype-phenotype correlations are evident among the small number of individuals reported with EZH2-related overgrowth.
+No genotype-phenotype correlations are evident among individuals reported with EZH2-related overgrowth, as findings along the entire phenotypic spectrum have been observed in individuals with heterozygous truncating or missense pathogenic variants in EZH2, within or outside the conserved SET domain (see Molecular Genetics).

 Penetrance

-Data are currently insufficient to determine penetrance of EZH2 germline pathogenic variants.
-However, given the subtlety of the phenotype in some persons with a pathogenic EZH2 variant, the penetrance for some EZH2 pathogenic variants may be reduced [Tatton-Brown et al 2013].
+Data are currently insufficient to determine the penetrance of EZH2 germline pathogenic variants.
+However, given the subtlety of the phenotype in some individuals with a pathogenic EZH2 variant, the penetrance for some EZH2 pathogenic variants may be reduced [Tatton-Brown et al 2013].

 Nomenclature